 I declare that to the best of my knowledge the information contained in this form is accurate and true.

 I declare that I have not been disqualified from being a company director or charity trustee under Company or Charity law and I do not have an unspent conviction of a crime of deception or dishonesty.

 Signed

 Date

-Equal Opportunities

-Monitoring Form

-Braveheart is committed to equal opportunities.

-We collect information about all our staff and trustees to help us monitor our equalities practice.
-Please help by completing this form.

-Please note: This page will be separated from your application form and will not be seen by the selection panel.

-1. How would you describe your ethnic origin?